The Claridge Hotel (Atlantic City): Current status

 On October 29, 2013, Caesars Entertainment announced that the Claridge tower was sold to TJM Properties of Clearwater, Florida.
 According to the statement, TJM will continue to operate the hotel and add non-gaming amenities to the property.
 On February 24, 2014, TJM Properties officially took ownership of the Claridge.
 The Claridge Hotel reopened in May 2014.
-The Claridge joined Radisson Hotels on October 17, 2016.
+The Claridge joined Radisson Hotels on October 17, 2016. it has however since then disaffiliated itself with Radisson and now operates independently.